-Ehlers-Danlos syndrome (EDS) is a group of inherited disorders that affect your connective tissues — primarily your skin, joints and blood vessel walls.
-Ehlers-Danlos syndrome is uncommon.
+Ehlers-Danlos syndrome is a group of inherited disorders that affect your connective tissues — primarily your skin, joints and blood vessel walls.
+Connective tissue is a complex mixture of proteins and other substances that provides strength and elasticity to the underlying structures in your body.

 A classic characteristic of Ehlers-Danlos syndrome is extremely loose joints. ...